 Overhead fiber optic cable systems have become a key factor in telecommunication networks used by operators and power utilities.

 ● Speed: It is always much, much quicker to install fiber optic cable by attaching it to poles than it is to dig trenches to bury it underground.
-It is generally possible to install at least 1km of fibre optic cable a day on overhead power lines and up to 5km per day is possible in favourable circumstances.
+It is generally possible to install at least 1km of fiber optic cable a day on overhead power lines and up to 5km per day is possible in favorable circumstances.

 ● Security: Security is a key concern in any fiber optic cable installation.
 Cables have been installed on overhead power lines since the very early 1980s and have developed an excellent reputation for security and reliability over that time.
 Power utilities use these cables to carry critical communications for control of the electricity network.
 Fiber optic cables installed above ground are not subject to ‘dig-ups’ which is the biggest cause of cable damage.
 Cables that are installed as part of the electricity infrastructure are protected by the proximity of power conductors, which provide protection against theft and vandalism.